 Why did Herod say he wished to adore the child?
 This he did out of wicked hypocrisy dissimulation.
 He had no other intention than to put Jesus to death, and therefore effected piety in order to find out the time and place of His birth.
-Thus do those murders of soul who desire the fall of the innocent, they do not let their evil intentions be known at once, and so they put on sheep's clothing, feign piety and devotion, until they creep into the heart from which by flattery and irony about religion and virtue and by presents they expel shame and the fear of God and thus murder the soul.
+Thus do those murderers of soul who desire the fall of the innocent, they do not let their evil intentions be known at once, and so they put on sheep's clothing, feign piety and devotion, until they creep into the heart from which by flattery and irony about religion and virtue and by presents they expel shame and the fear of God and thus murder the soul.

-Why did the kings return by another to their own country?
+Why did the kings return by another road to their own country?
 This they did by command of God.
 From the example of the three wise men, we should learn to obey God rather than man.
 That we must be obedient to His directions even if we do not understand them.
 So the three kings obeyed although they may not have understood why God commanded them to flee Herod.
 After we have found God, we should walk in the path of virtue, and not return to our old sinful ways.